dtlzp/Domoticz-Dingtian-Relay-Plugin/README.md

 4. Go to "Hardware" page and add new item with type "Dingtian Relay"
 5. Set your Relay Controller address, port, channel, password to plugin settings

-Once plugin receive device list from Relay Controller it will create appropriate Domoticz devices.
+Once plugin receive device list from Relay Controller it will create appropriate domoticz devices.
 You will find these devices on `Setup -> Devices` page.

 ## Plugin update

 1. Go to plugin folder and pull new version
 ```
-cd Domoticz/plugins/dingtian
+cd domoticz/plugins/dingtian
 git pull
 ```
-2. Restart Domoticz
+2. Restart domoticz

 ## Supported Dingtian devices
 - Dingtian Relay 2 Channel DT-RELAY2